DiiiaZoTe/pino-api-logger/README.md

 - Using a centralized logging service (e.g., Datadog, Elasticsearch, CloudWatch)
 - Implementing a dedicated log aggregation layer

+### Worker Path Resolution

+**Note:** Worker path resolution is currently in the works and can be tricky when bundling your app.
+The logger uses worker threads (`archiver-worker.js` and `retention-worker.js`) for archiving and retention operations.
+When using bundlers (e.g., webpack, esbuild, rollup), the worker file paths may not resolve correctly due to how bundlers restructure the codebase.
+If you encounter issues with worker path resolution in a bundled environment, you may need to configure your bundler to properly handle worker thread imports or exclude these worker files from bundling.

 ## Performance

 Based on our own benchmarks, the default file writer options (`file.flushInterval`, `file.maxBufferLines`, `file.maxBufferKilobytes`, `file.maxLogSizeMegabytes`) provide good performance overall for a normal size load and normal size usage.